sushil2601/javaScript_practise/REACT.md

 Q. What are React Hook?
 Ans:-

-    .React Hooks are inbuilt functions provided by React that allow functional components to use state and life cycle features.
+    .Functions that let you use state and lifecycle methods in functional components.
+        Common hooks:
+            useState → for state
+            useEffect → for side effects
+            useContext → for context API
+            useReducer → for complex state logic

     .Before Hooks, class components lifecycle methods were used to maintain state in react application.